CausaLM: Causal Model Explanation Through Counterfactual Language Models: Introduction

 Recently, there have been many attempts to build tools that allow for DNN explanations and interpretations~\cite{ribeiro2016should, lundberg2017unified}, which have developed into a sub-field often referred to as Blackbox-NLP~\cite{ws2019acl}.
 These tools can be roughly divided into \textit{local explanations}, where the effect of a feature on the classifier's prediction for a specific example is tested, and \textit{global explanations}, which measure the general effect of a given feature on a classifier.
-A prominent research direction in DNN explainability involves utilizing network artifacts such as attention mechanisms, which are argued to provide a powerful representation tool~\cite{vaswani2017attention} to explain how certain decisions are made~\cite{jain2019attention, wiegreffe2019attention}.
+A prominent research direction in DNN explainability involves utilizing network artifacts such as attention mechanisms, which are argued to provide a powerful representation tool~\cite{vaswani2017attention} to explain how certain decisions are made (but see \citep{jain2019attention} and \citep{wiegreffe2019attention} for a discussion of the actual explanation power of this approach).
 Alternatively, there have been attempts to estimate simpler, more easily-interpretable models, around test examples or their hidden representations~\cite{ribeiro2016should, kim2018interpretability}.

+Unfortunately, existing model explanation tools often rely on local perturbations of the input and compute shallow correlations, which can result in misleading, and sometimes wrong, interpretations.
+This problem arises, for example, in cases where two concepts that can potentially explain the predictions of the model are strongly correlated with each other.
+An explanation model that only considers correlations cannot indicate if the first concept, the second concept or both concepts are in fact the cause of the prediction.